What is Functional Testing? Types and Example (Full Guide)

 • User-based tests evaluate how components work together within an application – if the calculator’s history was stored in the cloud, this kind of test would verify that it did so successfully

-• Ad-Hoc tests can be done at the end to try and discover bugs other methods did not uncover by seeking to break the application and check its response
+• Ad-hoc tests can be done at the end to try and discover bugs other methods did not uncover by seeking to break the application and check its response

 Other common functional testing techniques include equivalence testing, alternate flow testing, positive testing and negative testing.